A simple and unbiased Tombow Fudenosuke pen review video. I’m exploring the pros and cons, discussing nibs, control and how I feel about the colors.

 Tombow Fudenosuke Pen Review

-Just to clarify, this is a review of the Tombow Fudenosuke Brush Tip Pens, not to be confused with the Dual Tip Brush Pens which are much larger in size, and will have their own separate review.
+Just to clarify, this is a review of the Tombow Fudenosuke Brush Tip Pens, not to be confused with the Dual Tip Brush Pens which are much larger in size, and have their own separate review.

 The Tombow Fudenosuke pens come in two different nib types–hard and soft.
 As it suggests, the soft nib is a bit more flexible and loose while the hard nib is stiffer.
 Both nibs are pretty durable and can really handle a lot of pressure.
 I’ve had some of the same Tombow Fude pens since I started lettering in 2017 and they are still holding up well.
 They were even used on rough paper in the beginning, which can really destroy some brush pens.